Support Pet Adoption and Animal Rescue

 Tri County Wildlife Flight Cage

 Tri County Wildlife Care is a local non-profit organization dedicated to the rescue, rehabilitation and release of local injured, ill and orphaned wildlife in Amador, Calaveras and San Joaquin Counties.
 As our population has increased, the need for wildlife care has also escalated.
-Each year hundreds of orphaned baby songbirds enter the care of Tri County Wildlife.
-Amador Community Foundation assisted with the funding for a large flight cage.
-The Feed Barn paid for the foundation and Jackson Creek Veterinarian Clinic and the Amador Community Foundation paid for the cage itself.
-Each year, hundreds of Songbirds pass through this cage learning to fly, developing their strength, and finding their way to freedom.
+Each year approximately 300 Native Songbirds pass through this flight cage which was built with the assistance of the Amador Community Foundation.
+These birds arrive at Tri County Wildlife Care injured, ill and orphaned and their final step is this cage that allows them to build up strength to survive in the wild.